kizivat/saas-kit/README.md

 >
 > **Make mobile apps?** Improve conversion rates and ratings with [Critical Moments](https://criticalmoments.io).
 >
-> (I'm not affiliated with Critical Moments, but I love their work and wanted to make it easier for others to use their template.)
+> _(I'm not affiliated with Critical Moments, but I love their work and wanted to make it easier for others to use their template.)_

 ## Features

 Everything you need to get started for a SaaS company:

-- User Authentication: Sign up, sign out, forgot password, email verification, and oAuth.
+- User Authentication: Sign up, sign out, forgot password, email verification, oAuth and account deletion.
 Powered by Supabase Auth.
 - Marketing Page with SEO optimization
 - User Dashboard with user profile, user settings, update email/password, billing, and more.
 - Subscriptions powered by Stripe Checkout
 - Pricing page
 - Contact-us form
 - Billing portal: self serve to change card, upgrade, cancel, or download receipts
-- Onboarding flow after signup: collect user data, and select a payment plan
 - Style toolkit: theming and UI components
 - Responsive: designed for mobile and desktop.
 - Extensible: all the tools you need to make additional marketing pages, UI components, admin portals, database backends, API endpoints, and more.